POTS and Sleep: How Your Position Affects Your Heart Rate at Night

 Elevated head position — sleeping with the head of the bed raised 10-15 degrees — is one of the most commonly recommended interventions.
 It helps maintain some degree of orthostatic conditioning through the night, potentially reducing morning symptom severity.

-Left-side sleeping may improve cardiac output due to the anatomical position of the heart and vena cava, though individual responses vary significantly.
+Left-side sleeping: some research suggests left-side sleeping may improve cardiac output due to the anatomical position of the heart and vena cava, though individual responses vary significantly.

 The problem with generalized advice is that POTS is highly individual.
 What helps one patient makes another worse.
-The only way to know what works for you is to track your position alongside your symptoms over time.
+There's no single position prescription that works across the patient population, which is why clinical management is typically built around individualized assessment with a specialist.

 Want updates on Komori?